-Being globally renowned for the privilege of availing free trade ports, setting up a Hong Kong trading company is staying on top of trends.
-Trading and logistics accounted for 19.8% of Hong Kong GDP, according to HKTDC’s recent report.
+Being globally renowned for the privilege of availing free trade ports, setting up a Hong Kong trade company is staying on top of trends.
+Trade and logistics accounted for 19.8% of Hong Kong GDP, according to HKTDC’s recent report.

-One of the leading features that attracts oversea investment in Hong Kong trading companies is the trade liberalization and competitive tax regime.
+One of the leading features that attract overseas investment in Hong Kong trade companies is the trade liberalization and competitive tax regime.

-Then you must be wondering “How does your trading business take advantage of the Hong Kong tax system?”
+Then you must be wondering “How does your trade business take advantage of the Hong Kong tax system?”

-This article provides a guide to Hong Kong’s taxation system for trading companies and explains the key aspects of Hong Kong’s customs and trade environment.
+This article provides a guide to Hong Kong’s taxation system for trade companies and explains the key aspects of Hong Kong’s customs and trade environment.

 One of the most notable agreements is the Closer Economic Partnership Agreement (CEPA) which was signed between Hong Kong and China in 2003.
 CEPA allows Hong Kong businesses to enjoy preferential treatment when trading with China, including reduced tariffs and simplified customs procedures.

-Comprehensive Double Taxation Agreements (DTAs) of Hong Kong.
-The country has signed 55 tax treaties with multiple jurisdictions to reduce or eliminate double taxation for businesses.
+The country has signed 55 Double Taxation Agreements (DTAs) with multiple jurisdictions to reduce or eliminate double taxation for businesses.
 Companies registered in Hong Kong can facilitate the treaties and cut the tax burden.

-No need of origin certification for importing goods.
-For exporting goods out of Hong Kong, in case the destination country requires, you may be required to certify the origin of products.
+For exporting goods out of Hong Kong, in case the destination country requires it, you may be required to certify the origin of the products.
 However, you are not required to do so when importing goods into Hong Kong.

-No-tax policies.
-Hong Kong doesn’t collect certain tax types, which is beneficial to your trading business:
+Hong Kong doesn’t collect certain tax types, which is beneficial to your trade business:

-Shipping incentive tax regime.
-To encourage shipping activities, income sourced from the international shipping operations is free of tax.
+To encourage shipping activities, income sourced from international shipping operations is free of tax.

-2. Common taxes of your Hong Kong trading company
+Common taxes of your Hong Kong trade company

 The Hong Kong tax system is simple to understand, and it is also the reason you want to place your business there.

-When starting a Hong Kong trading company, it is important to be aware of the various taxes that will need to be paid.
-Here are tax types that are mostly applicable to a Hong Kong trading company.
+When starting a Hong Kong trade company, it is important to be aware of the various taxes that will need to be paid, such as:

 Before goods come to your hands, the customs department examines the goods and checks if there are any declaration requirements and relevant duties.

-Typical customs duties are import and export duty.
+Typical customs duties are import and export duties.
 Though, the Hong Kong government does not levy customs tariffs on imports and exports, nor impose tariff quotas or surcharges.
-This means that your trading business will be free of import duties and export duties.
+This means that your trade business will be free of import duties and export duties.